On this page...

 Perkins Local Application

-The FY21 Perkins V Secondary and Postsecondary applications are posted in funding opportunities in the IowaGrants.gov system.
-The pre-application deadline is June 30, 2020 and the full application deadline is September 30, 2020.
-The following guidance, memos and videos provide more information and assistance with completing the application.
+The FY24 Perkins V Secondary and Postsecondary applications are posted in funding opportunities in the IowaGrants.gov system.
+The application deadline is June 30, 2023.
+The following guidance, memos, and videos provide more information and assistance for completing the application.

 Accounting for Perkins Funds